eclipse-xpanse/xpanse-iam/zitadel/terraform/README.md

 ## Run Scripts

 * Connection to remote (testbed) Zitadel instance usage configuration file: testbed.tfvars
-* Connect to local Zitadel instance using configuration file: local.tfvars
+* Connection to local Zitadel instance using configuration file: local.tfvars
+* There are two token types for authorization with a default value of 'OpaqueToken' and another value of 'JWT'.
+Better performance with type 'JWT', safer with type 'OpaqueToken'.
+Update the default value of the variable `auth_token_type` in file [variables.tf](./variables.tf) with 'JWT' to improve performance of authorization.

 Example of connecting to a remote Zitadel instance
 ```shell